Mthadube/jbcapital/README.md

 - Document upload and verification
 - Admin dashboard with data analytics
 - Persistent data storage with MongoDB
+- Document management system with upload, preview, and verification

 ## API Endpoints